JustinBack/lago-php-client/docs/Api/AddOnsApi.md

 findAddOn($code): \LagoClient\Model\AddOn
 ```

-Find add-on by code
+Retrieve an add-on

-Return a single add-on
+This endpoint is used to retrieve a specific add-on.

 ### Example